France–Israel relations: 2020s

-As Turkish–French rift increased following French President Emmanuel Macron's criticism of Islamist terrorism, Turkish leader Recep Tayyip Erdoğan had compared the treatment of Muslims in Europe similar to Nazi treatment on Jews in World War II.
-This statement was condemned in Israel, who pointed out the Turkish government's absence on voicing solidarity following the murder of French teacher Samuel Paty, as well as accusing Turkish government of hyping the situation and signal the differences between Nazi policy in World War II and French struggle against Islamic extremism.
-Israel and France, along with Russia, Saudi Arabia, the United Arab Emirates, Greece, Cyprus and Egypt, have also recently worked together against Turkey in various fronts, from the Kurdish question in Syria to the conflicts in Libya and Syria.
+As the Turkish–French rift increased following French President Emmanuel Macron's criticism of Islamist terrorism, Turkish President Recep Tayyip Erdoğan compared the treatment of Muslims in Europe to Nazi treatment of Jews in World War II.
+This statement was condemned by Israel, which pointed out the Turkish government's lack of solidarity following the murder of French teacher Samuel Paty and accused the Turkish government of misrepresenting the situation.
+It further described the differences between Nazi policy in World War II and the French response to terrorism.
+Israel and France, along with Russia, Saudi Arabia, the United Arab Emirates, Greece, Cyprus and Egypt, have also recently worked against Turkey on various fronts from its treatment of Kurds to the conflicts in Libya and the Syrian civil war.

-In 2020, Macron gave a statement stating that anti-Zionism was a form of anti-Semitism, elaborating that it "doesn’t mean it becomes impossible to have disagreements, to criticize this or that action by the Israeli government, but negating its existence today is clearly a contemporary form of anti-Semitism".
+In 2020, Macron argued that anti-Zionism is a form of anti-Semitism, elaborating that it "doesn’t mean it becomes impossible to have disagreements, to criticize this or that action by the Israeli government, but negating its existence today is clearly a contemporary form of anti-Semitism".